awsdocs/amazon-ec2-user-guide-windows/doc_source/connecting_to_windows_instance.md

   + \[Linux\] Use [Remmina](https://remmina.org/)\.
 + **Locate the private key**

   Get the fully\-qualified path to the location on your computer of the `.pem` file for the key pair that you specified when you launched the instance\.
-For more information about how you created your key pair, see [Creating a Key Pair Using Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair)\.
+For more information, see [Identify the key pair that was specified at launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#identify-key-pair-specified-at-launch)\.
+If you can't find your private key file, see [Connect to your Linux instance if you lose your private key](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/replacing-lost-key-pair.html)\.
 + **Enable inbound RDP traffic from your IP address to your instance**

   Ensure that the security group associated with your instance allows incoming RDP traffic \(`port 3389`\) from your IP address\.
 The default security group does not allow incoming RDP traffic by default\.
 For more information, see [Authorize inbound traffic for your Windows instances](authorizing-access-to-an-instance.md)\.